tirthankar95/PhysicsQGen/README.md

 ## How to Run

 `physics.py` is the main entry point.
+Currently we have used the following topics.

 ```bash
 python physics.py